TelemetryDeck/SwiftSDK/README.md

 Your PRs on TelemetryDeck's Swift SDK are very much welcome.
 Check out the [SwiftClientTester](https://github.com/TelemetryDeck/SwiftClientTester) project, which provides a harness you can use to work on the library and try out new things.

 When making a new release, run `./tag-release.sh MAJOR.MINOR.PATCH` to bump the version string in the SDK, create a new commit and tag that commit accordingly all in one step.

+The project includes a Makefile at the root with some useful commands:

+- `build`: Build the library
+- `lint`:  Applies all auto-correctable lint issues and reformats all source files
+- `test`:  Run unit tests

+Before finalising your PR, please run `make lint`.